python-can-define-radio/sdr-course/classroom_activities/030-PySDR-ex-ch2.md

 4. Copy and modify the previous example so that the wave is 5 Hz.
 Verify that it worked.

+4b.
+Copy and modify the previous example so that the amount of time is 1 second.
+Verify that it worked.

 5. Try this.

 ```python